SonorousGuardian/misconfiguration_checker/README.md

 ⚠️ Disclaimer

 This tool executes system commands (grep, stat, etc.) to verify configurations.
-While it is designed to be read-only, it should always be run with appropriate permissions and authorization on systems you own or are authorized to audit.
+Ensure you have authorization to audit the target systems.

 Built by Amritesh Shrivastava